iammanuelrafael/ToDoListApp/README.md

 # ToDoListApp
-A simple Java-Based To-Do List app that can help to organize your schedule.
+A simple Java-Based To-Do List app that can help organize your tasks.

 <b><i>Only available for Android</b></i>